Contents:

 Denomination: Not specified (price depends on the value of gold)

-Now let's turn to South Africa, where the minting of the Krugerrand, one of the most popular gold coins worldwide, began in 1967.
-The name of the coin comes from the name of former South African President Paul Kruger, combined with the South African currency - the rand.
+Now let's turn to South Africa, where the minting of the Krugerrand, one of the best gold coins for investment, began in 1967.
+The coin's name combines that of former South African President Paul Kruger with the national currency, the rand.

 Interesting fact: The Krugerrand was the first coin in the world that was actively used to store and trade gold.
 To date, more than 50 million of these coins have been issued.